 Middletown has so many fantastic dining options that at first you might feel like this turtle: faced with an almost insurmountable mountain of deliciousness.
 Much like the above turtle, though, you’ve got to start somewhere.
 We’re here to give you a head start.

 From coffee-shop casual to awkward-family-dinner upscale, there’s food in Middletown for every occasion.
-This is Part 1 of our guide to some of the best places to eat in town, to be continued tomorrow.
+This is our guide to some of the best places to eat in town.
 Prices are on a $ to $$$ scale.
-Also worth noting is that a lot of Middletown restaurants accept Middletown cash, so save up some of that laundry money for your dining excursions.
+Also worth noting is that a lot of Middletown restaurants accept Middletown Cash, so save up some of that laundry money for your dining excursions.
+Wesleyan also provides a nifty guide to restaurants in and around Middletown, if you need more guidance (though theirs doesn’t come with student feedback and that special Wesleying flair)!
 Read all of our food list after the jump!

 O’Rourke’s Diner: American Diner, $$$